Beyond-Better/bb/docs/TOOL_IO.md

 - `toolResults` - the data produced from the tool run, that is fed back to the LLM for further handling.
 - `toolResponse` [optional] - the textual response describing the results of the tool run
-- `bbaiResponse` - the textual response describing what BBai has done while running the tool.
+- `bbaiResponse` - the textual response describing what BB has done while running the tool.

 The `toolResults` are given back to the LLM for further handling, as well as passed to the `formatToolResult` method for display to the user in the current conversation.
 The `toolResults` need to be suitable for adding to conversation message (eg. `LLMToolRunResultContent`).